Natzaum/simple-user-api/README.md

 5. Open the frontend:

 - Open `frontend/index.html` in your browser.
-- Use the form to create users.
+- User list loads automatically on page load.
-- Click "Get users" to list all users.
+- Use the forms to create, update, or delete users.

 ## API Base URL